jairamc/jairamc.github.io/cv/index.md

 - Cassandra – Primary Data-store
   - Over 4 TB of data that is used for real-time access and analytics
 - Hadoop - Main analytics engine
   - Played a major role in integrating and smooth functioning of the analytics cluster with the data-store.
 Primarily responsible for generating analytics data using Map/Reduce programs written in Java.
-Using the knowledge gained, gave a talk at a public meet-up.
-Podcast available at – <a href="http://skillsmatter.com/podcast/home/cassandra-meetup-march">http://skillsmatter.com/podcast/home/cassandra-meetup-march</a>.
+Using the knowledge gained, gave a [talk][cassandra-podcast] at a public meet-up.
+Podcast available [here][cassandra-podcast]
 - Hive
-  - Most of the services hosted on the cloud, events system logs reside on Amazon S3.
-Responsible for running Hive queries over these logs using Amazon Elastic MapReduce.
+  - Most of the services hosted on the cloud, events system logs reside on [Amazon S3](http://aws.amazon.com/s3/).
+Responsible for running Hive queries over these logs using [Amazon Elastic MapReduce](http://aws.amazon.com/elasticmapreduce/).

 ## Relevant Education